Leonard013/Emotional_Music_Synthesizer/docs/README.md

 ## Authors and Acknowledgements

-The Music Generator project is a collaborative effort, aiming to push the boundaries of AI in creative domains.
-It represents a synthesis of music theory, machine learning, and software development, showcasing the potential of AI to innovate in the arts.

 We're a group of three Applied Computer Science and Artificial Intelligence students at Sapienza University of Rome, this is a project that we have undertaken as part of our Deep Learning Exam.

 For any clarifications or further information, please feel free to contact us.

 ## License